Facebook alumni line up $28 million for workplace app Asana

 Bret Taylor, formerly chief technology officer, said last month he was leaving to start his own company.

-Dave Morin, who joined Facebook in 200 6 from Apple (AAPL.O), left in 2010 to found social network Path.
+Dave Morin, who joined Facebook in 2008 from Apple, left in 2010 to found social network Path.
 Facebook alumni Adam D'Angelo and Charlie Cheever left in 2009 to start Quora, their question-and-answer company, which is also backed by Thiel.

 Another former roommate of Zuckerberg's, Chris Hughes, also left a few years ago and coordinated online organizing for Barack Obama's 2008 presidential campaign.
 Now, he is publisher of the New Republic magazine.